Forrest Goodluck: Early life

 A Native American, Goodluck was born in Albuquerque, New Mexico.
 His father, Kevin, is Navajo.
-His mother Laurie's ancestry includes Hidatsa, Mandan, Navajo, and Tsimshian.
+His mother Laurie's ancestry includes Navajo, Hidatsa, Mandan, and Tsimshian from Alaska.
+His maternal grandmother was a citizen of the Three Affiliated Tribes from the Fort Berthold Indian Reservation.
+Goodluck is a citizen of the Three Affiliated Tribes.

 Career

-Goodluck's first acting experience was during a sixth grade production of A Charlie Brown Christmas at his elementary school: later he performed in stage and theater productions in middle and high school.
-At age 13, he auditioned for Native American director Chris Eyre's film Man Called Buffalo, which never made it to production, but did allow him to network with future casting directors.
-He starred as Saul Indian Horse in the 2012 drama Indian Horse about the dark history of Canadian boarding schools and the aboriginal people.
+Goodluck's first acting experience was during a sixth-grade production of A Charlie Brown Christmas at his elementary school; later, he performed in stage and theater productions in middle and high school.
+At age 13, he auditioned for Native American director Chris Eyre's film Man Called Buffalo, which never made it to production.
+He did get an opportunity to network with future casting directors.

-Goodluck auditioned for the part of Hawk in the 2015 film The Revenant when he was 15 years old.
+Goodluck auditioned for the part of Hawk in the 2015 film The Revenant when he was 16 years old.
 The Revenant was his first feature film role.
 Goodluck won Best Performance in a Feature Film – Supporting Young Actor (14–21) at the 37th Young Artist Awards for his role as Hawk.

 In February 2016, he was cast to appear in a pilot for the Hulu drama Citizen as Guero, a "wiry graduate of the streets who serves as the charismatic and bipolar leader of a group called 'Baby Narcos.'"
 In November 2016, it was announced Goodluck would star opposite Chloë Grace Moretz and Sasha Lane in The Miseducation of Cameron Post.
+He starred as Saul Indian Horse in the 2017 drama Indian Horse about the history of Canadian boarding schools and the aboriginal people.

+In 2022, he played the self-taught explosive expert Michael in Daniel Goldhaber's eco-thriller How to Blow Up a Pipeline.
+A key sequence of the film was shot on the reservation where the actor's family lived, which had been affected by oil drilling.
+In 2023, he played Billy Crow in the Western mini-series Lawmen: Bass Reeves.